-Fig.~\ref{fig: redist-brier-acc-relation} shows the close and almost linear relation between accuracy and binary Brier Score.
-As a result, simple ordinary least squares (OLS) regression using only models before the emergence threshold yields a precise mapping $G(\cdot)$ from binary Brier Score to accuracy.
+Fig.~\ref{fig: redist-brier-acc-relation} shows the close and almost linear relation between accuracy and TC Brier Score.
+As a result, simple ordinary least squares (OLS) regression using only models before the emergence threshold yields a precise mapping $G(\cdot)$ from TC Brier Score to accuracy.